 Storyist is a wonderful app for actor-writers who need to produce submission-ready manuscripts and screenplays.
 The app comes with manuscript and screenplay templates (so you can focus on writing instead of formatting), the ability to work with both Final Draft FDX and Fountain script formats, and multiple cloud storage options.

-Check out these 13 fantastic apps for actors and let me know your favorites in the comments below!
+Check out these 13 fantastic apps for actors and let me know your favorites!

 *This post was originally published on April 13, 2017.
 It has since been updated.